ishuah/ishuah.github.io/_posts/2021-03-10-build-a-terminal-emulator-in-100-lines-of-go.md

 The display functionality is now running on its goroutine.
 It redraws the display every 100 milliseconds.

 ## conclusion
 We now have a simple terminal emulator in ~~100~~ 106 lines of Go!
 Of course, there's still a long way to go before our tiny program can be called a functional terminal emulator.
-The next article in this series will cover special keys, signals, and the all-powerful cursor.
+The next articles in this series will cover ansi escape codes, special keys, signals, and the all-powerful cursor.